srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 because they belong to a cost centre.
 They pay AWS bills, buy computers.
 In other words, money exits the company through them.

-Profit centres tend to have a crisp value proposition proposition that is easy to see and understand.
+Profit centres tend to have a crisp value proposition that is easy to see and understand.
 It's the opposite for cost centres.
 This doesn't mean that they give no value to the company.
-On the
-contrary: that Kubernetes cluster is critical for the business.
+On the contrary: that Kubernetes cluster is critical for the business.
 What is hard is explaining to the people in the first picture why the engineering team should spend cycles migrating from EC2 to Kubernetes instead of just shipping more money-generating features.

 In a way, cost centres are valuable to the extent that they power-up the profit centres.
 This is why **Platform teams should be aware that they